Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 - If your board is based on a Raspberry Pi RP2040 chip, it may fail to work on Windows.
 Please apply [this fix][fix_windows_rp2040]
 - Upgrade PlatformIO to the latest version.
 Run: `pio upgrade`
 - Upgrade packages to the latest version.
-Run: `pio pkg update`
+Run: `pio pkg update --no-save`

 ## Disclaimer